Why we are qualified to write this Article?

-In the medium run – given Amazon’s growing pricing power, as the store chains close down – it is likely that some of the tariffs might even be passed down to the end consumers.
+In the medium run – given Amazon’s growing pricing power, as the store chains close down – it is likely that some of the tariffs will be passed on to the end consumers too.

 I would not like to speculate, how the tariffs will pan out in the long term because of much wider implications for the two economies that so closely intertwined.